melmoth-der-wanderer/sprite-robo-automation/README.md

 ### CI

 Have been used Github Actions.
 Job is running automatically on the `push` action.
 See details `.github/workflows/playwright.yml`.
-This job will run full regression test suite in 3 browsers (both UI and API tests).
-In real life there will be different options to manipulate the numbers of tests, browsers, layouts to provide: Smoke, Acceptance and Regression tasks for different purposes.
+This job will run full regression test suite in 3 browsers (UI tests) and API tests.
+In real life there will be different options to manipulate the numbers of tests, browsers and layouts.
+Also it can be useful to provide Smoke, Acceptance and Regression tasks for different purposes.

 ---